 Transverse myelitis interrupts the messages that the spinal cord nerves send throughout the body.
 This can cause pain, muscle weakness, paralysis, sensory problems, or bladder and bowel dysfunction.

-Several factors can cause transverse myelitis, including infections and immune system disorders that attack the body's tissues.
+There are many different causes of transverse myelitis, including infections and immune system disorders that attack the body's tissues.
 It could also be caused by other myelin disorders, such as multiple sclerosis.
+Other conditions, such as a stroke of the spinal cord, are often confused with transverse myelitis, and these conditions require different treatment approaches.

 Treatment for transverse myelitis includes medications and rehabilitative therapy.
 Most people with transverse myelitis recover at least partially.
 Those with severe attacks sometimes are left with major disabilities.